Tabriz East Azerbaijan, Iran Travel Guide

 Given Tabriz's geographic position, extending your journey into the Trans-Caucasus region presents a different multi-country experience.

-Consider visits to cities like Baku in Azerbaijan, enjoying the cultural transitions and shared heritage.
+Consider visits to metropolitan areas like Baku in Azerbaijan, enjoying the cultural transitions and shared heritage.

 This regional connection adds a rich layer to your travel story, blending Iranian hospitality with Caucasian charm.